SreerajThamarappilly/yolo-based-object-detection-azure-pipeline/README.md

 runs\detect\train5\weights\best.pt
 ```

-Now, you’ve successfully generated labels for your dataset, trained the YOLO model, and can test it with new images!
+Now, you’ve successfully generated labels for the dataset, trained the YOLO model, and can test it with new images!

 ## Running the Application Locally